Koushik2004great/Agentic-Time-Series-Analysis-Reporting---Forecasting/README.md

 # Project Scribe: Interactive AI for Time Series Forecasting

-Project Scribe is an autonomous, interactive AI agent designed to perform end-to-end time series analysis and forecasting.
+It is an autonomous, interactive AI agent designed to perform end-to-end time series analysis and forecasting.
 It leverages a Large Language Model (LLM) as its core reasoning engine to replicate the entire workflow of a professional data scientist.
 The agent can inspect unfamiliar datasets, interact with the user to clarify goals, and then autonomously execute a robust statistical analysis pipeline, culminating in tailored reports for both technical and business audiences.

 This project represents a paradigm shift from static automation scripts to dynamic, intelligent agents that can reason, act, and collaborate to solve complex analytical problems.